georgestevens-svs/hello-world/README.md

 Here is a change in the local edit-readme5 branch.
 Locally I had to Sync, then Push to get changes to server.
 Sync is purely local commit in repo.

+Another local change to this branch followed by a sync to commit it locally.